skippyr/checkmate/README.md

 ## Starting Point

-The Checkmate project is a one-line ZSH theme that uses chess pieces as decoration.
+The Checkmate project is an one-line ZSH theme that uses chess pieces as decoration.

 This theme can be setup with a series of terminal emulators, themes and